 The Fellowship seeks to support interdisciplinary and cross-cultural research into the human condition as it is influenced by health, participation in valued roles, and social justice with special interests relevant to:

-• refinements in therapeutic use of self to further client engagement in the treatment process.
+- refinements in the therapeutic use of self to further client engagement in the treatment process.

 Eligibility Criteria

-In order to be eligilble, the applicant must:
+In order to be eligible, the applicant must:

-OR Have a doctorate (PhD, MD, ScD, etc.) in a non-OT field and be a postdoc in an OT department.
+- Have an OT degree and a doctorate in OT or non-OT field (PhD/OTD/DrOT/ScD).
+Non-OT doctorates must perform their postdoc in an OT department.

 For over 60 years, Nedra Gillette, MEd, OTR, ScD (Hon), FAOTA, has been dedicated to building occupational therapy's capacity to engage in, and benefit from, scientific inquiry.
 She created a firm foundation from which the profession continues to evolve its science and spawn future researchers, educators, and practitioners.